chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

   **Note:** The task description is always included by default in the email template.

-If you have made modifications to the email template and you want to revert to the latest saved changes, click **Revert changes**.
+If you have made modifications to the email template and you want to revert to the latest saved changes, click **Cancel**.

 **Important** If you are using Chrome web browser to open an email notification received for an event that occurred on a task or release and you click **View task** or **View release**, the browser redirects the `http://` link to an `https://` link and you will receive an error message.
 To fix this, manually replace `https://` with `http://` in the address bar.
 You can also go to `chrome://net-internals` and select `HSTS`, remove the XL Release domain name and then clear your browser cache.